 Liquidity risk is the risk that the Company cannot meet its financial obligations associated with financial liabilities in full.
 The Company's main sources of liquidity are external sources of debt and equity.
 The funds are primarily used to finance working capital and capital expenditure requirements.
-The Company's current assets exceed its current liabilities by \$2,102,161 (December 31, 2019 - current assets exceed its current liabilities by \$336,198).
+The Company's current liabilities exceed its current assets by \$236,949 (December 31, 20120 - current assets exceed its current liabilities by \$2,102,161).

-Receivables, loan receivable, accounts payable and accrued liabilities, dividend payable and loan payable are due within one year.
+Receivables, accounts payable and accrued liabilities, and dividend payable are due within one year.